 One of the most common resolutions for a New Year involves weight loss.
 We've just spent months eating higher-than-average calories per day.
 Our macronutrient intake (carbs, fats, proteins) is unbalanced - tipping heavily towards simple carbohydrates or unhealthy fats.
 We either eat all day grazing or we eat huge meals at one time, instead of on a regular schedule.
 These things can be fixed quiet easily.
-We've held classes about this in the past, we've written papers about this, and we discuss this in almost every free consult we give.
+We've held classes about this in the past, we've written papers about this, and we discuss this in almost every consult we give.

 Here we'll give you the short version:

 My favorite analogy is comparing food to campfires.
 It works in a few ways, but we'll stick to the most basic here.
 Our goal with a campfire is to stay warm for as long as possible.

 If you piled kindling, the small sticks and twigs and lit it - you'd have a very hot, very bright fire that doesn't last very long.
 To make a campfire that burns for a while, you can't just use kindling.
 You have to use some mid sized sticks and even some bigger logs.
 This balances the campfire - early energy, then a slow burn - and allows it to go for a few hours.
 The thing is, even the best campfires fade.
 You have to regularly replenish the fire to get a consistent, lasting burn.